-3. Equal Access to Outside Groups Meeting at School.
-If the District provides an opportunity for one or more outside youth or community groups to meet on school premises or in school facilities before or after school hours, the District shall make that opportunity available to other similarly situated groups.
-The administration shall in all respects maintain the District in compliance with the Equal Access Act.
+2. Equal Access to Boy Scouts.
+If the District provides an opportunity for one or more outside youth or community groups to meet on school premises or in school facilities before or after school hours, the District shall not deny equal access or a fair opportunity to meet to, or discriminate against, any group officially affiliated with the Boy Scouts of America.
+The same principles apply to any other youth group listed in Title 36 of the United States Code as a "patriotic society."
+The administration shall in all respects maintain the District in compliance with the Boy Scouts of America Equal Access Act.